-- Health - Overview: Hospitals and Health Care Facilities

 -- Hospital ratings and rankings

 The New Jersey Department of Health also publishes an annual Hospital Performance Report rating the state's hospitals on selected performance categories in patient safety, hospital-associated infections and treatment of cardiac, pneumonia and surgical care.
-In its most recent report published in 2015 based on 2012 data, New Jersey hospitals performed better on patient safety categories than the national average on seven of ten measures, but were worse than the national scores for post-operative hemorrhage or hematoma and post-operative pulmonary embolism or deep vein thrombosis.
-State hospitals performed at or better than national averages in five of six hospital-associated infection measures.

 The Leapfrog Group, a nonprofit established in 2000 by major national employers to improve information on hospital safety, quality, and efficiency based on comparative performance measures, conducts an annual survey to allow purchasers of health care to structure contracts and purchasing toward the highest performing hospitals and provide consumers with information on hospital safety and quality.
 New Jersey hospitals ranked fifth in the nation for successfully preventing errors in Leapfrog's most recent survey.
 In 2015, the Leapfrog's annual award recognizing hospitals in New Jersey exhibiting excellence through their performance on combined safety, quality and resource use standards was given to Englewood Hospital and Medical Center; Hackensack University Medical Center; Saint Barnabas Medical Center; Virtua Voorhees Hospital; and Children’s Specialized Hospital.